 \subsection{Proof of $\repspb{\omega CEA}<_\sigma^\mathfrak{T}[0,1]^\mathbb{N}$}

 The key idea is to measure {\em how similar the space $\repsp{X}$ is to a zero-dimensional space} by approximating each point in a space $\repsp{X}$ by a zero-dimensional space.
-Recall from Section \ref{subsection:generalized-Turing-reducibility} that the point degree spectrum coincides with the Muchnik degree spectrum for any second-countable admissibly represented space.
-Therefore, the spectrum ${\rm Spec}(x)$ of a point $x\in\repsp{X}$ can be identified with its Turing upper cone, that is,
+Recall from Observation \ref{obs:muchnik-medvedev} that the point degree spectrum coincides with the Muchnik degree spectrum for any second-countable admissibly represented space, that is, the point-Turing degree $\deg(x)$ of a point $x\in\repsp{X}$ can be identified with its Turing upper cone, that is,

 We think of the spectrum ${\rm Spec}(x)$ as {\em the upper approximation of $x\in\repsp{X}$ by the zero-dimensional space $\Cantor$}.
 Now, we need the notion of {\em the lower approximation of $x\in\repsp{X}$ by the zero-dimensional space $\Cantor$}.
 We introduce the {\em co-spectrum} of a point $x\in\repsp{X}$ as its Turing lower cone